 Many had hoped to see Jihl Nabaat as the main villain or at least an active one and was very disappointed to see her killed off after a total of ten minutes of screentime.
 So, not surprisingly, those same fans rejoiced in the sequel where, in one of the alternate timelines, you finally get the opportunity to give Jihl the sound thrashing that's been overdue for years.

 Wangst: Many players claim Hope is guilty of this.
-A vast majority of the players forget that Hope is only fourteen.
 Other people feel that Hope's reaction is perfectly justified as a character but are just annoyed at the writers for going down that predictable path, making it an out-of-universe Pet Peeve Trope.
 In addition, while it is completely justified in the game, it's still not something a player would like to endure in a video game, rather than a movie.

 The Woobie: Pick a protagonist.
 Chances are, they'll each get at least one scene in this role.
 However, see Jerkass Woobie, too.